Mitch Garver Player Props: Rangers vs. White Sox

-After going 1-for-4 with an RBI in his most recent game, Mitch Garver and the Texas Rangers face the Chicago White Sox (who will hand the ball to Dylan Cease) at 8:10 PM ET on Tuesday.
+After batting .229 with four doubles, three walks and five RBI in his past 10 games, Mitch Garver and the Texas Rangers face the Chicago White Sox (who will hand the ball to Michael Kopech) at 8:10 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-4) against the White Sox.
+In his last game, he went 1-for-4 with an RBI against the White Sox.

 Mitch Garver Game Info & Props vs. the White Sox